Gene Killian

 Lowell Eugene Killian (born September 22, 1952) is an American former professional football player who was an offensive guard for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Tennessee Volunteers.

-Early years
+Early life

 Killian attended Brandon High School, where he practiced football and track.

 He accepted a football scholarship from the University of Tennessee.
 As a junior, he was named a starter at offensive tackle.

 As a senior, he was the starter at left tackle, before being lost for the season with a knee injury he suffered in the fourth game against the University of Kansas.
 He was replaced with Paul Johnson who was moved from center.

 In track, he competed in the shot put.

 Professional career

 Dallas Cowboys

 Killian was selected by the Dallas Cowboys in the 16th round (413th overall) of the 1974 NFL draft.
 He was a backup offensive guard.
 He was considered to be a very good athlete, in the season finale against the Oakland Raiders, he tackled linebacker Phil Villapiano from behind, after he returned a Cowboys fumble 27 yards.
 He was waived on August 13, 1975.